dennis-kao/MendelianRNA-seq-DB/README.md

 ## Pipeline

-SpliceJunctionDiscovery.py calls upon samtools to report the presence of introns in a list of regions of interest, summarizes their read counts, and writes this to a text file.
+SpliceJunctionDiscovery.py calls upon samtools to report the presence of splice sites in a list of regions of interest, summarizes their read counts, and writes this to a text file.
 AddJunctionsToDatabase.py reads this output, performs gencode annotations and normalization, and stores the information into a database.
 FilterSpliceJunctions.py contains some pre-defined queries which can be used to filter junctions in hopes of finding an aberrant splicing event causative for disease.

 SpliceJunctionDiscovery.py usually takes the longest to execute because it calls upon samtools based on the number of samples * the number of regions of interest.
 This step is parallelized and the number of worker processes can specified in the torque file or as an arguement to the script.